Planning your surf trip to Krui South Sumatra

 What to bring

-There are no surf shops in the area that sell any decent gear so you need to bring everything with you, including extra boards.
-Make sure you bring a few big wave leashes and a good supply of fins.
-A pair of reef boots are a good idea as there are sea urchins and stone fish.
+There are no surf shops in the area that sell a full selection of surf gear so bring everything with you.
+Extra boards, big wave leashes and a good supply of fins.
+A pair of reef boots to protect against sea urchin spines, the odd stone fish or fishing hook.

 Money